pdidev/tutorial/README.md

 If you do not know the answer to this question, just wait until Ex5. :)

 \attention
-In this exercise, the shared variable and the reclaimed variable are not defined in the YAML file.
+In this exercise, the shared variable and the reclaimed variable are not defined in the YAML file (see ex.3 and further for this).

 ## Decl'HDF5 plugin